← Back to 史記

 西 西 西 西 使西

 Lord Mengchang resented Qin and planned to use Qi to attack Chu for Han and Wei, then joined with Han and Wei to attack Qin, borrowing troops and provisions from Western Zhou.
 Su Dai, on behalf of Western Zhou, advised him: 'My lord used Qi to attack Chu for Han and Wei for nine years, taking Wan and north of Ye to strengthen Han and Wei.
 Now you attack Qin again to benefit them further.
-If Han and Wei have no worries from Chu in the south and no troubles from Qin in the west, then Qi will be in danger.'
-Han and Wei will certainly scorn Qi and fear Qin.
-I, your minister, consider this dangerous for you.
-My lord should better have my humble state form deep alliances with Qin, while you do not attack, and moreover do not borrow troops and provisions.
-You face Hangu Pass and do not attack.
-Have my humble state convey to King Zhao of Qin with your sentiments: 'Lord Xue will certainly not break Qin to strengthen Han and Wei.
-In attacking Qin, he wishes you to command the King of Chu to divide the eastern territories to give to Qi, and Qin to release King Huai of Chu for peace.'
-My lord commands my humble state to favor Qin with this, so Qin may obtain without being broken and give the eastern territories to save itself.
-Qin will certainly desire it.
-If the King of Chu obtains release, he will certainly be grateful to Qi.
-Qi obtains the eastern territories and becomes even stronger, while Xue will be without worries for generations.
-Qin will not be greatly weakened, and dwelling west of the Three Jin, the Three Jin will certainly value Qi.'
+If Han and Wei no longer have Chu to worry about in the south or Qin to fear in the west, then Qi will be in danger.
+Han and Wei will surely slight Qi and fear Qin.
+I consider this dangerous for my lord.
+My lord would do better to have my humble state join closely with Qin, while you refrain from attacking and from borrowing troops and provisions.
+You can approach Hangu Pass without attacking, and have my humble state convey your intentions to King Zhao of Qin: 'Lord Xue will certainly not break Qin in order to strengthen Han and Wei.
+His attack on Qin is meant to have Your Majesty order the King of Chu to cede the eastern territories to Qi, while Qin releases King Huai of Chu as part of the settlement.
+If my lord has my humble state use this to benefit Qin, Qin can escape defeat by using the eastern territories to free itself.
+Qin will certainly want this.
+Once the King of Chu is released, he will certainly be grateful to Qi.
+Qi will gain the eastern territories and become stronger, while Xue will have no troubles for generations.
+Qin will not be greatly weakened, and as it remains west of the Three Jin, the Three Jin will certainly value Qi.'
 Lord Xue said: 'Good.'
-Thereupon he had Han and Wei congratulate Qin, causing the three states to cease attacking, and he no longer borrowed troops and provisions from Western Zhou.
-At this time, King Huai of Chu had entered Qin, and Qin detained him, so they wished certainly to release him.
+He then had Han and Wei congratulate Qin, causing the three states to cease attacking, and he no longer borrowed troops and provisions from Western Zhou.
+At this time, King Huai of Chu had entered Qin and been detained there, so Qi wanted to secure his release.
 Qin did not in fact release King Huai of Chu.

 10